mbarkhau/sbk/READMEv2.md

 Note that the wallet is not loaded directly, instead the recovery produces the `salt` and `brainkey`.
 Loading the wallet is a separate step.

-> Aside: If you recover your own wallet and you collect the `shares` personally, it *may* be safe to continue to use the wallet and to not generate new keys.
-If you are *not* the owner however, and the recovery process involves the cooperation of some trustees, then there is a higher risk that some of them will collude to gain access to more `shares` than just their own.
-In this case it is best to prepare a new wallet in advance and move all coins to it as soon as possible.
-For more information, see the [Recovery Protocol](#recovery_protocol)

 ### 3. Loading Wallet

-You can load the wallet if you have the `salt` and `brainkey`, either directly as the owner, or after they have been recovered them from the backup `shares`.
+You can load the wallet if you have the `salt` and `brainkey`, either directly as the owner, or after you have recovered them from the backup `shares`.

  1. Invoke the `sbk load-wallet` command.
  2. Optionally specify a `--wallet-name`.